tytydraco/yessleep/out/Id_only_been_overseas_on_business_for_two_weeks_When_I_got_back_someone_was_in_my_home_painted_to_look_like_our_cat_and_my_family_couldnt_tell_the_difference.md

 Identically, my brother sprung to his feet, grabbed his plate, and dumped it in front of *them*.

 *“Might as well give Rajah the leftovers!
 Pets have to be fed, and we don’t want Ike to be the one to feed them, right?
 No, of course not.
 We want the best for our prodigy.
 We want them to grow.
-We want to thrive.
+We them want to thrive.
 Right?
 Right?”*

 The intruder hastily gathered the tribute into their arms, gravy smearing an impromptu Rorschach test along their trunk, and then began galloping past the table.
 At some point, Ike had gotten up and was standing by the screen door, creaking it open so they could careen into the backyard without losing an ounce of momentum.

-For months, this had been the routine.
+For months, this must have been the routine.

 Looking at Ike, I found myself at a crossroads.